 - Using a handheld or stand mixer fitted with a whisk attachment, beat the eggs and sugar together on high speed for 8-10 minutes or until the mixture is thick, very pale, and forms ribbons when you lift the beaters.
 Add in the vanilla extract and beat until combined.

-- In a small bowl, whisk together the flour, cocoa powder, espresso powder, baking powder, and salt.
+- In a small bowl, sift together the flour, cocoa powder, espresso powder, baking powder, and salt.
+Using a spatula, gently fold the flour mixture into the egg mixture.

-- Using a spatula, gently fold the flour mixture into the egg mixture.
-Then gently fold the melted butter into the batter.
+- Then gently fold the melted butter into the batter.
 It will take a minute or two to fully incorporate, so just keep gently mixing it together until fully combined.
 The batter should be thick and shinny.

-- During the last few minutes of chilling, preheat the oven to 350°F.
+- Preheat the oven to 350°F.

 - Lightly brush your madeleine pan with 1-2 tablespoons of melted butter, then scoop a generous tablespoon of batter into the center of each well.

-- Bake for 10-12 minutes or until the madeleines are lightly browned.
+- Bake for 10-12 minutes or until the chocolate espresso madeleines are set.
+Transfer to a wire rack and let cool.

 Notes